ashtonwebb242/2143-OOP-Ashton-Webb/Assignments/PO3B/README.md

 |4 |input.txt    | Input file running the names of the differnt attackers|
 |5 |output.txt   | Shows the output/ death:kill ratio in real time.       |
 |6 |summary.txt  | Summarizes the number of rounds and winne  and any stats from the battle.|

+## Instructions:
+Run the program and it will shoe a live update of what is going on in the battle.